Skip to main content

 Step II: Upload File

-Upload the contents of the file to the url indicated in the previous response.
+Upload the contents of the file to the value of the data.url property in the previous response.

-As an example, a curl command for uploading a file would look like:
+This is done by sending the raw bytes of the file as the body.
+As an example, a curl command for uploading a file would look like this:

 Upload Statuses